mysql-net/MySqlConnector/docs/content/tutorials/best-practices.md

 <span class="text-danger">*</span>Async Transaction methods are not part of ADO.NET, they are provided by
 MySqlConnector to allow database code to remain fully asynchronous.

+### Exception: DbDataReader.GetFieldValueAsync

+Once `DbDataReader.ReadAsync` (or `DbDataReader.Read`) has returned `true`, the full contents of the current row are will be memory.
+Calling `GetFieldValue<T>` will return the value immediately (without blocking on I/O).
+It will have higher performance than `GetFieldValueAsync<T>` because it doesn't have to allocate a `Task<T>` to store the result.
+There is no performance benefit to using the `DbDataReader.GetFieldValueAsync<T>` method.

 ### Example Console Application